 If you can swing it financially, I recommend booking one of the hotels near Epcot.
 This will cut down on your commute to Epcot, giving you more time at the park.

-The 3 hotels closest to Epcot are the Caribbean Beach Resort, Yacht Club Resort, and Beach Club Resort.
+The 3 hotels closest to Epcot are the BoardWalk Inn, Yacht Club Resort, and Beach Club Resort.

 All are excellent resorts, though my pick goes to the Yacht Club Resort or Beach Club Resort, as they have a sand-bottom pool that is quite refreshing to lounge in on a hot afternoon.

-Before you book, check the Epcot Flower and Garden Festival concert schedule
+Epcot Flower and Garden Festival Garden Rocks concert series

 One of the classic parts of Epcot’s festivals are its concerts and shows.
 So before you book your resort deal, check the schedule so you can plan your trip when your favorite musical act is scheduled.

 Concerts take place 3 times on scheduled nights at 5:30 PM, 6:45 PM, and 8 PM.

 As with other Epcot festivals, special dining packages are available for the Garden Rocks Concert Series.
 The dining package includes reserved seating in a special section for a designated time slot.

 The following restaurants are eligible to be booked as the Garden Rocks Concert Series Dining Package: